Lemoncode/dev-workflow-demos/99 Demos/Demo 01/README.md

 # Prerequisites

 - All code downloaded.
-- All pacakged already install.
+- All packages already install.
 - Project ran previously with no issues.
 - Always get the code + browser side by side.

-# Plumbing already setup

-- Starting from 00 Demo Container.

 # Steps